Smile with confidence again!

 The advantage of using metal is that the frame is strong in thin sections.
 Also, the clasps used to hook on to the teeth are part of the metal frame.

-Valplast dentures are made of a strong, but flexible material.
+Valplast are made of a strong, but flexible material.

 Very similar to acrylic in terms of colour, it has several other advantages.
 Because it is flexible, it is very comfortable to wear and some even say it is unnoticeable in the mouth.

-However, the main reason for getting this denture is the Valplast clasp.
-Clasps on the other types of dentures are made of metal, and can be very obvious if they are placed in the front teeth.
+However, the main reason for getting this type is the Valplast clasp.
+Clasps on the other types are made of metal, and can be very obvious if they are placed in the front teeth.
 Valplast clasps are gum colour (pink).

 The Advantages of Dentures